BankkRoll/tribe-api-wrapper/README.md

 This package is designed to offer an accessible and efficient interface for the [Tribe](https://mytriberewards.com/) Leaderboard API.
 It encompasses a React component for visualizing leaderboards and a set of functions that were intended to facilitate various interactions with the API endpoints.

+## Project To-Do List

+- [ ] Fix components' default UI for each component
+- [ ] Fix small errors/consistency in props/options
+- [ ] Fix docs to be super efficient and explanatory
+- [ ] Build more components

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)